 Ford Ka+ (2016 – 2020) At A Glance

-The Ka+ is the cheapest new Ford, with its sub-£9k price pitching it squarely against the best five-door small hatchbacks on the market.
+When new, the Ford Ka+ majored on being the firm’s cheapest new model, with its sub-£9k price pitching it squarely against the best five-door small hatchbacks on the market.

-There are only two trim levels to choose from – Studio and Zetec – but both versions get lots of kit as standard, including front fog lights, electric door mirrors, Bluetooth and electric front windows.
+There were only two trim levels to choose from – Studio and Zetec – but both versions got lots of kit as standard, including front foglights, electric door mirrors, Bluetooth and electric front windows.

-Despite being the entry-level car of the Ford range, the Ka+ doesn’t feel below par when it comes to quality.
-All of the doors shut with a satisfying clunk and the switchgear in the cabin feels on par with anything you’d find in the Mondeo or S-MAX.
-Soundproofing levels are also impressive, which means the cabin is quiet and a relaxing place to sit.
+Despite being an entry-level car, the Ford Ka+ doesn’t feel below par when it comes to quality.
+All of the doors shut with a satisfying clunk and the switchgear in the cabin feels on par with anything you’d find in the Ford Mondeo or seven-seat Ford S-MAX.

-The Ka+ impresses on the road with a smooth ride that does a good job of ironing out bumpy roads and potholes.
+The Ford Ka+ impresses on the road with a smooth ride that does a good job of ironing out bumpy roads and potholes.
 The steering is precise and light, which makes it easy to navigate tight urban streets and exploit gaps in traffic.

-Both returned an official 56.5mpg, however, even in its most powerful form, the Ka+ is slow footed, with 0-62mph taking 13 seconds.
+Both returned an official 56.5mpg, but even in its most powerful form, the Ford Ka+ is slow footed, with 0-62mph taking 13 seconds.
 Opt for the 70PS unit and you’ll be waiting 15 seconds to hit motorway speeds, which makes busy junctions and slip roads a frustrating experience.

-Running costs are also low, which makes the Ka+ an appealing choice as a second car.
-However, there’s no hiding the fact that the 1.2-litre engine is weak on performance.
-The dull interior only enhances the fact that the Ka+ desperately lacks the fun and style of its rivals.
+Running costs are also low, but, there’s no hiding the fact that the 1.2-litre engine is weak on performance.
+The dull interior only enhances the fact that the Ford Ka+ desperately lacks the fun and style of its rivals.